OHBA-analysis/osl-core/README.md

 - `FREESURFER` - root directory for Freesurfer (currently not used)
 - `SPMDIR` - root directory for SPM, use this to specify a version of SPM12 (otherwise, the included `OSLDIR/spm12` will be used)
 - `PATH_BACKUP` - automatically set, this is a snapshot of the Matlab path when `osl_startup` is called, which will be restored if `osl_shutdown` is run

+#### In-place upgrading

+It is possible to update the code by downloading the latest version from GitHub.
+This can be accomplished by opening a terminal, going into the `osl-core` folder, and running `upgrade.sh`.
+This will overwrite the code folders with the latest versions from GitHub.

+**Note that your local copies of `osl-core` `ohba-external` `HMM-MAR` `GLEAN` and `MEG-ROI-nets` will be deleted, so any new files you have placed in these folders will be lost**.

+An OSL release consists of a matched set of the files in the code repositories, and the extra content such as `std_masks`, `spm12` etc. These folders will not be affected by the upgrade process.
+It is possible that there may be incompatibilities between the latest code, and your old copies of these supplementary files.
+If you encounter unexpected behaviour after upgrading your release, you may instead need to download the complete package again.

 ### Troubleshooting